-We normally issue letters to students once they are fully enrolled and paid their tuition fees.
+We normally issue letters to students once they are fully enrolled and have paid their tuition fees.

 We can sometimes provide overseas students a letter confirming that an offer to study at SOAS has been made before the registration date .
 You will need to give us the name of the branch where the account will be held as well as a UK address.

-My address has changed, who shall I contact?
+My contact details have changed, who shall I notify?

-Please notify email@example.com with any change of address clearly indicating whether this is your correspondence or home address and the dates it is valid until and don't forget to quote your SOAS student reference number!
+Please notify firstname.lastname@example.org with any change of postal address clearly indicating whether this is your correspondence or home address and the dates it is valid until.

 Where can I find out the timetable for my programme?

-You will have access to the timetable once you hold an offer to study at SOAS as you will need your SOAS student reference number to access it .
-The timetable will be posted on the website and the final version is usually available July/August .
-Please visit the website here for up to date information
+You will have access to the timetable once you have accepted an unconditional offer to study at SOAS as you will need your SOAS student reference number to access it.
+The timetable will be posted on the website and the final version is usually available by July/August.
+Please visit the timetable page for up to date information